Shane Benis: Career

-Organised the first white collar boxing event in Macao at The Venetian Macao for 720 guests.
+In 2008, Benis organised the first white collar boxing event in Shanghai China with 300 attendees.
+In 2011, he opened the Golden Gloves boxing gym in Shanghai.
+In 2012, he created China Sports Promotions.
+He organised the first white collar boxing event in Beijing in 2012 with 400 people in attendance.
+That was followed up with an event event in Macao at The Venetian Macao for 720 guests in 2014.
 The event was attended by boxing personalities such as announcer Michael Buffer and Boxing Hall of Fame Coach Freddy Roach.